BLOCKvIO/blockv-cli/README.md

 This provides a set of CLI tools for publishing and interacting with vAtoms on the BLOCKv platform.

-To install, clone this repo and then run `npm install . -g`
+To install or update, make sure you have [Node](https://nodejs.org) installed and then run `npm install -g github:BLOCKvIO/blockv-cli`

 ## Examples